akka/akka/akka-docs/src/main/paradox/stream/stream-integrations.md

 the queue and they will be emitted to the stream if there is demand from downstream, otherwise they will be buffered until request for demand is received.

+There are two means for sending messages to an Akka Stream.
+The first is to use Source.actorRef.
+Messages sent to the actor materialized from this source will be emitted downstream, when there is demand.
+Otherwise, they will be buffered, up to the specified maximum, in conjunction with the overflow strategy.
+The drawback of this approach is that there is no feedback to the producer of the events.

+`Source.queue` is an improvement over actorRef, since it can provide backpressure.
+The offer method returns a Future, which completes with the result of the enqueue operation.

 Use overflow strategy `akka.stream.OverflowStrategy.backpressure` to avoid dropping of elements if the buffer is full.